 Footscray Community Arts Centre

-I’d heard something about the fetching city views from this seemingly random spot in Melbourne’s western suburbs, and when I’d been gifted with a street art class that just happened to be held there, I brought my camera along for it.
+I’d heard something about the fetching Melbourne city view from this seemingly random spot in Melbourne’s western suburbs, and when I’d been gifted with a street art class that just happened to be held there, I brought my camera along for it.
 The center is lodged on a hill providing just enough height to glimpse the city above the riverfront trees.

-In my opinion, the best views of Melbourne can be enjoyed right on the Yarra River.
+In my opinion, the best views in Melbourne can be enjoyed right on the Yarra River.
 I never tired of strolling the banks and crossing all of the bridges there.
 If you’d rather relax, there are loads of bars and cafes situated on the river where you can sit and enjoy the view; alternatively, you can adopt my frugal approach and sit on the docks with a homemade snack.

 Pro tip: For more exceptional views of Melbourne from the Yarra, book a Melbourne River Cruise (AU$29, or half price if you can find a cut-out coupon in the local visitors guide booklet), or grab a drink at Ponyfish Island nestled just below the Southgate Pedestrian Bridge.